Out-of-hours service: Evaluation

 In April 2015 Exeter Medical School used data from the official GP patient survey in England to score different types of providers out of 100.
 On speed, confidence and overall experience, scores from patients seen by commercial providers were lower.
 The score out of 100 for overall experience was 73 for NHS providers; 72 for not-for profit providers; 69 for the commercial sector.
-Prof John Campbell said the research did show that the very best individual scores by providers were seen in the commercial sector.
+Prof John Campbell said the research showed that the poorest scores by providers were seen in the commercial sector.

 Commercial providers

 Harmoni HS Ltd was a major provider of primary care, including out-of-hours services, which started as a GP co-operative and is now owned by Care UK.
 Take Care Now had contracts for services in Cambridgeshire, Suffolk, Great Yarmouth and Waveney, and Worcester.
 It was taken over by Harmoni.
 Care UK Clinical Services Limited now provides unscheduled care to over 15m patients.
 It runs out of hours services in Rotherham, Hampshire, Harrow, Hillingdon, Merton, Islington, Kingston, Wandsworth, Camden and Ealing.

 IC24 provides services in East Sussex, Brighton & Hove, Kent, East Surrey and West Sussex.